 Chaim Hurvitz has served as a director since February 2016.
 Mr. Hurvitz currently serves as chief executive officer of CH Health, a private venture capital firm, a position he has held since May 2011.
-He also currently serves as chairman of Galmed Pharmaceuticals Ltd. and a director of UroGen Pharma Ltd., as well as chairman of the pharmaceuticals branch of the Manufacturer's Association of Israel.
-Mr. Hurvitz served as a director of Teva Pharmaceutical Industries Ltd. from 2010 to 2014 and Aposense Ltd. from 2010 to 2014.
+He also currently serves as chairman of Galmed Pharmaceuticals Ltd. and chairman of the pharmaceuticals branch of the Manufacturer's Association of Israel.
+Mr. Hurvitz previously served as a member of the board of directors of UroGen Pharma Ltd. Mr. Hurvitz served as a director of Teva Pharmaceutical Industries Ltd. from 2010 to 2014 and Aposense Ltd. from 2010 to 2014.
 He holds a B.A. in political science and economics from Tel Aviv University.

 Anat Tsour Segal has served as a director since April 2008.
 Ms. Segal founded Anat Segal Consulting & Technology Investments, an independent consulting and investment banking practice advising Israeli technology and healthcare companies, in January 2000.
 From April 2003 to February 2016, she also served as the founder, chief executive officer and a director of Xenia Venture Capital.
-She holds a B.A. in economics and management, an MBA in Finance and an LL.B. from Tel Aviv University.
+She holds a B.A. in economics and management, an MBA in finance and an LL.B. from Tel Aviv University.